sousakujikken/ComfyUI-PixydustQuantizer/README.md

 3. Connect the output of the ColorReducerNode to the Pixydust Quantize-2
 4. Save or display the resulting optimized image

+Note: The processing speed isn't very fast so far.
+It takes about 10 seconds (depending on the machine's power) to generate a 512x512 pixel image.

 ![Example workflow](workflow.png)

 ## License